 The code presented in Listing 6 flips the question we are asking the SQL Server.

-In this case, we expect that the predicate gets converted to the UPPER case before being compared to the value in the namechar column.
+In this case, we expect that the predicate gets converted to the SQL proper case, which is the UPPER case before being compared to the value in the namechar column.

 Thus, we consider the following: